How to prep a better lunch

-Before the school year gets in full swing and schedules turn hectic, take some time to plan what healthy snacks and lunches look like for your family.
+Mornings can be hectic, but it can help to plan ahead.
+That means taking some time to plan what healthy snacks and lunches look like for your family.

-Joci Schumann, a registered dietitian with the Healthy Active Living Program at Advocate Children’s Hospital in Oak Lawn, says that meals should include whole grains, fruits, vegetables, protein and healthy fats.
+Joci Schumann, a registered dietitian with the Healthy Active Living Program at Advocate Children’s Hospital in Oak Lawn, Ill., says meals should include whole grains, fruits, vegetables, protein and healthy fats.

 “All of these food groups work together to give kids quick energy and help them feel full and satisfied until the next meal or snack,” says Schumann.